Influence of Trotterization error on single-particle tunneling: Solvable model of Trotterized evolution

 where $A_{k},k=1,..,n$ correspond to the set of applicable operators in any fixed order, and the second term in Eq.~(\ref{eq:Suzuki-Trotter_2nd-order}) features product of operators in reverse direction relative to that of the first term.
 In the limit $\delta t\rightarrow0$, the approximate evolution operator $U_{\text{appr}}\left(t\right)$ approaches the target one $e^{-itH}$, while finite~$\delta t$ causes a distortion of the evolution, which can be characterized by the effective Hamiltonian:

 so the actual evolution after $t/\delta t$ steps is described by $U_{\text{appr}}\left(t\right)=\exp\left\{ -iH_{\text{eff}}t\right\} $.
 The result of Ref.~\citep{suzuki-1991} is that

-The Suzuki-Trotter algorithm can be viewed as the quantum-mechanical counterpart of the symplectic Runge Kutta method~\citep{yoshida-1990_higher-order-symplectic-integrator} for classical Hamiltonian equations of motion, thus also sharing certain features, such as naturally occurring energy conservation (i.e., symplecticity), locality and existing of the effective semiclassical Hamiltonian.
+The Suzuki-Trotter algorithm can be viewed as the quantum-mechanical counterpart of the symplectic Runge-Kutta method~\citep{yoshida-1990_higher-order-symplectic-integrator} for classical Hamiltonian equations of motion, thus also sharing certain features, such as naturally occurring energy conservation (i.e., symplecticity), locality and the existence of an effective semiclassical Hamiltonian.

 The appropriate values of $\delta t$ are determined from the naive comparison of the characteristic energy scales:

 where $P=\max_{i}h_{i}-\min_{i}h_{i}$ is the magnitude of the potential term, and $J$ is the order of magnitude of the kinetic term.
 However, if the problem contains other relevant energy scales, one should also require these scales to be small compared to $\delta t^{-1}$ , which might lead to a much stronger requirement on the step size $\delta t$, as it is shown below.